Can businesses still cold call under GDPR? YES THEY CAN!!

 • If the prospect isn’t interested, their wishes must always be respected.

 • Listen and understand – don’t ‘hard’ sell.
-Callers should listen to the prospect and provide relevant information, tailored to their interests and pain points.
+Callers should listen to the prospect and provide relevant information, tailored to their interests and pain points

-This list might look extreme but all of the above should be standard for any organisation that relies of telemarketing for its bread and butter.
-Once you have completed your legitimate interests assessment, you can look to your agency to provide an additional layer of safeguards to ensure the work they do on your behalf is fully compliant.
+This list might look extreme but all of the above should be standard for any organisation that relies on telemarketing for its bread and butter.
+Once you have completed your legitimate interests assessment, you can look to your agency to provide an additional layer of safeguards to ensure the work you they do on your behalf is fully compliant.

 Useful References

-Related articles
+Related Articles

 Find out more